 This patient’s mesothelioma was likely a result of having worked with hairdryers insulated with asbestos.
 This further points to the importance of asking every patient about previous exposure to the carcinogenic material.

-If you or someone you love has been exposed to asbestos, getting the proper diagnosis and treatment is essential.
+Getting the proper diagnosis and treatment is essential if you or someone you love has been exposed to asbestos.
 For more information about essential medical resources, contact the Patient Advocates at Mesothelioma.net at 1-800-692-8608.